 Your doctor will focus on your liver, since that's where a new tumor is most likely to start.
 If it has, the earlier it's found, the more choices you have for treatment.

-Your treatment may damage your vision, so you also may need to see an eye doctor (ophthalmologist) regularly.
+Your treatment may damage your vision, so you also may need to see an eye doctor or possibly a retinal specialist regularly.